tinhnhatpham/nail_salon_management/README.md

-# nail_salon_management
+# Nail Salon Management
-Google Sheet Nail salon management
+This is the small program I created by using Google Sheets and Google App Script.